Small Animal General Care

 Small Animal Diet and Treats

 In their natural habitats, small mammals may eat a wide variety of foods, foraging to meet their needs.
 Most small mammals are herbivores (eating only plants), although a few are omnivores (eating animals and plants).
-As companions, they have the same needs, which you can meet with the premium daily diets manufactured by Kaytee—Fiesta Max, Forti-Diet Pro-Health, exact, and many others.
+As companions, they have the same nutritional needs, which you can meet by providing one of Kaytee’s daily diets such as Food from the Wild, Timothy Complete, or many others.

 Small Animal Interaction and Socialization

 The proper habitat for a small animal will differ depending on the animal.
-From chinchillas to rabbits to rats, Kaytee has the right cages for your furry friend.
+From chinchillas to rabbits to rats, Kaytee has the right habitats for your furry friend.
 See all of the Kaytee products here.
+Whichever habitat you choose, be sure to also provide your pet plenty of loving attention and healthy activity.

 It's very important to bring your small animal pet to a veterinarian for an annual check-up.
 Some will need annual vaccinations, such as rabbits and ferrets.
 Doing some homework is recommended before purchasing a small mammal as a pet.